Leemoonhyoung/PRGC2018-Grand-Challenge/README.md

     pip3 install nibabel
     ```

-Once you're done, you can activate the environment (as shown in Step 2) and use it.
+Once you're done, you can activate the environment (as shown in Step 2) and use it to load `*.nii.gz` files.